Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 Version 3.1.0 // 2022-11-17
 Tweaked: CSS and JS.
-Compatibility: WordPress version 6.1
+Compatibility: To develop MetForm form builder, we have made it compatible with latest WordPress version 6.1

 Version 3.0.1 // 2022-10-27
 Fixed: Fixed php method not found.

 Version 3.0.0 // 2022-10-26
 Added: A new popup form creator in the admin dashboard for creating forms.
+[Preview](https://prnt.sc/Xbtb01pet0Y1)
 Added: New form type select field was added to create different types of forms.
 Added: Filtering form template using form type select field added.
 Tweaked: Save & close button design on the page.